 Consent vs. Assent

-The informed consent process when executed properly provides sufficient information about study procedures so that a potential participant can make a reasonable decision about participation, based on an understanding of the potential risks and anticipated benefits (if any) of the study.
+When executed properly, the informed consent process provides sufficient information about study procedures so that a potential participant can make a reasonable decision about participation, based on an understanding of the potential risks and anticipated benefits (if any) of the study.
 Informed consent is not a waiver of rights.

 Individuals who do not have the authority to consent to participate in research must still provide their assent.